The Red List of Trains in Japan

 History

-KiHa 20 series consists of various types, including KiHa 20 (as a type) and KiHa 52 as well as mail and parcel trains.
+KiHa 20 series consisted of various types, including KiHa 20 (as a type) and KiHa 52 as well as mail and parcel trains.
 The KiHa 20 series was developed by Japanese National Railways mostly for rural lines.
-At the time of introduction, the series were powerful, reliable and big enough to carry passengers on longer journeys.
-They were designed effectively as a suburban type, but JNR used some of them for express services as well.
+At the time of introduction, the series was powerful, reliable and big enough to carry passengers on longer journeys.
+It was designed effectively as a suburban type, but JNR used some of KiHa 20s and KiHa 52s for express services as well.
 More than a thousand carriages were introduced to various lines across the country, from Hokkaido to Kyushu.
-It is not well known that the KiHa 20 were also operated in Tokyo until the 1980s.
+It is not well known that the KiHa 20s were also used in Tokyo until the 1980s.
 38 more carriages of the series were ordered by small private railways, mostly in Hokkaido (which no longer exist as coal mines were closed).
-The KiHa 20 series is considered to be one of the most popular diesel train among railway enthusiasts, because of iconic style and liveries.
+The KiHa 20 series is considered to be one of the most popular diesel train among railway enthusiasts, because of its iconic style and liveries.

 Withdrawal commenced before the privatisation of JNR, and most carriages of the series were scrapped by 1993.
-However, some KiHa 52 remained far longer than expected, as they had two engines to climb mountains, and they were used on unprofitable lines.
+However, some KiHa 52s remained far longer than expected, as they had two engines for steep gradients on unprofitable lines.
 JR East used them until 2009, while JR West retained them until 2010.

 Photos